ENROLL

 - Description

-Must be "REGISTER" to denote a face registration operation.
+Must be "ENROLL" to denote a face registration operation.

 - Name